vanryuji/app_log_with_elastic_stack/filebeat_logstash_elasticsearch/README.md

 # Elasticsearch + Filebeat + Logstash
-In this section, Filebeat reads the /var/log/auth.log and sends it to Logstash Logstash filters the input data according to filter section in pipleline.conf At the end, Logstash sends data to Elasticsearch
+In this section, Filebeat reads the /var/log/auth.log and sends it to Logstash<br>
+Logstash filters the input data according to filter section in pipleline.conf<br>
+At the end, Logstash sends data to Elasticsearch<br>

 ### 1. Architecture
 ![alt text](architecture.png)